soaler29naman/BetterAssignment/README.md

 Includes a "Remember Me" checkbox that saves the email to local storage.
 Validates email and password inputs.
 Displays a success message upon valid submission.
-General:

-Fully responsive design.
-Accessible for users with disabilities.